 * Numerous studies attempted to estimate electricity demand in the US using various statistical methods.
 While focusing on residential electricity demand, Silk and Joutz (1997) arrived at an own-price elasticity of -0.62%.
 Dergiades and Tsoulfidis (2008), on the other hand, estimate the short- and long-run price elasticities of demand at -0.39% and -1.07%, respectively.
 Yet Paul, Myers, and Palmer (2009) estimate the US short-run price elasticities of demand and show that, depending on the region and the end-consumers, the elasticity falls somewhere between -0.04 and -0.32, while the long-run price elasticities of demand range between -0.02 and -1.15.

 However, the question of how adoption rates in the electricity sector vary across regimes remains.
-We address this question next by deriving the output, employment, and adoption rates.
+We address this question next by deriving the output, input, and adoption rates.
 The survival and adoption regions in the β-x plane are derived in Appendix B.1, where key outcomes are presented in Table 2.
+The tax policy results in firms facing the following choices:

+Remains active and operate, and either

+operate using the existing technologies or

+adopt the new technology through irreversible investment.

+Become idle and stop operation.

-The tax policy results in inefficient and dirty units exiting the industry – inefficient polluting coal plants exit the industry while the more efficient ones remain active and adopt cleaner technologies (e.g., Carbon Capture and Storage technologies).
+Similar to the predictions derived above in the analytical analysis, the tax policy results in inefficient and dirty units exiting the industry – inefficient polluting coal plants exit the industry while the more efficient ones remain active and adopt cleaner technologies (e.g., Carbon Capture and Storage technologies).
 The tax regime yielded a reduction of 1,137 terawatts in electricity generated, and resulted in an adoption rate of 54% among the units that remain operational.
-The policy also resulted in employment in the power sector declining by almost 40%.
+The policy also resulted in the input used in the power sector declining by almost 40%.

 Using the calibrated demand and Eq.
 (3), we calculated the change in the consumer and producer surplus because of regulation.
 These calculations suggest that the introduction of a pollution tax resulted in the consumer surplus declining by 29%, whereas producer surplus declined by 15%.